5 reasons to get a cash out refinance

 Yes.
 You can change from an adjustable to a fixed rate when you refinance.
 You may also be able to change the number of years you have to pay your mortgage off (this is called the loan’s "term").

-Increasing the number of years can make your payment lower but cost you more money in interest over the life of the loan.
-Decreasing the number of years might increase your payment but help you save money on interest.
+Increasing the number of years can make your payment lower, but may cost you more money in interest over the life of the loan.
+Decreasing the number of years might increase your payment, but could help you save money on interest.

 What else do you need to know about cash out refinances?